Learn about Sleep Disorders including Snoring, Sleep Apnoea, Narcolepsy, RLS, Parasomnias.

-If you’re profoundly sleepy during the day, and you don’t have another sleep disorder, then you might have Narcolepsy or Idiopathic Hypersomnia.
+If you’re profoundly sleepy during the day, and you don’t have another sleep disorder, then you might have Narcolepsy or Idiopathic Hypersomnia (sometimes called Idiopathic Hypersomnolence).
 These conditions are known as Central Hypersomnias, and a home sleep study (also known as an ambulatory study) won’t be able to diagnose them.
 And did you know there are currently eight different kinds of Central Hypersomnias?

 Our sleep laboratory is one of the few private Sleep Labs in Adelaide that perform MSLTs.

 We care for the largest cohort of Narcoleptics in Adelaide.
-Our sleep doctors are experienced in diagnosing and treating your Narcolepsy and related conditions, including the use of Dexamphetamine, Methylphenidate (known also as Concerta™ or Ritalin™), Modafinil (Modavigil™), and Sodium Oxybate (Xyrem™).
+Our sleep doctors are experienced in diagnosing and treating your Narcolepsy and related conditions, including when to use (and not use) Dexamphetamine, Methylphenidate (known also as Concerta™ or Ritalin™), Modafinil (Modavigil™), Armodafinil (Nuvigil™), and Sodium Oxybate (Xyrem™).

 We also use alternative non-drug treatments including timed napping and bright light therapy too.